Nifrec/eser/README.md

     Definition of Signoids.
 * `StreamGrids/States`
     - Definition of StreamGrid states.
-        There represent are partially constructucted quotient types.
+        There represent are partially constructed quotient types.
     - Definition/computation allowed successor states.
     - Functions to compute the normal forms of elements in states.
 * `StreamGrids/Suffix`